svenkatreddy/qr-filetransfer/README.md

 npx qr-filetransfer /path/to/file.txt
 ```

-## issues and pull requests are welcomed
+## Contribution
+* Please open an issue for features or bugs
+* Please Fork and open Pull Requests

 ### Credits
 Inspired from https://github.com/claudiodangelis/qr-filetransfer